Andrekukshinov/contribution_mjs/goal/if/if_theory.md

     int five = 5;
     boolean isEqualToZero = five == 0;

-in this case we expect our boolean isEven to contain the result of expression(five == 0) and the actual result depends on "five": if the variable is zero then isEqualToZero is true.
+in this case we expect our boolean isEqualToZero to contain the result of expression(five == 0) and the actual result depends on "five": if the variable is zero then isEqualToZero is true.
 For our case the result of expression is false as 5 is obviously not zero.
 The **boolean** type must contain the result of any conditional(!, ||, &&) or comparative(==, !=, < , >, >=, <=) operator, as after the calculation of them, we get either true or false.